zeek/zeek-docs/doc/script-reference/autogenerated-protocol-analyzer-index.rst

    Generated for MQTT unsubscribe messages sent by the client

-   :c: The connection
+   :param c: The connection

-   :msg_id: The id value for the message.
+   :param msg_id: The id value for the message.

-   :topics: The topics being unsubscribed from
+   :param topics: The topics being unsubscribed from

 .. zeek:id:: mqtt_unsuback
    :source-code: base/protocols/mqtt/main.zeek 348 360